tylerlrhodes/Tetris/README.md

-# scratch
+# Tetris Clone

-A Clojure library designed to ... well, that part is up to you.

 ## Usage

-FIXME
+lein run

+From the REPL:

+(start-game) - to start the game

+(stop-game) - to stop the game

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Tyler Rhodes

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at